tRiPPyTooN04/ELT-project/README.md

 2. **Database Initialization**: The `init.sql` script initializes the source database with sample data, creating tables for users, films, film categories, actors, and film actors, and populating them with sample data.

-3. **ETL Process**: The DAG triggers the execution of the ETL script task, which transfers data from the source to the destination database.
+3. **ETL Process**: The DAG triggers the execution of the ELT script task, which transfers data from the source to the destination database.
 Once this task completes successfully, the DBT task is triggered to run transformations on the destination database.